-In case of an overcurrent (OCHI2, OCHI3, OCLO) or undervoltage, the restart is controlled by the auto-restart feature
+In case of an overcurrent (OCHI2, OCHI3, OCLO) or undervoltage, the restart is controlled by the autorestart feature

-Figure 12.
-Auto-restart in fail mode
+Figure 13.
+Autorestart in fail mode

-In case of an overtemperature (OTSx), or severe short-circuit (SSCx), or OCHI1 overcurrent, the corresponding output enters a latch off state until the next wake-up cycle or mode change.
+In case of overtemperature (OTSx), severe short-circuit (SSCx), or OCHI1 overcurrent, the corresponding output enters latch off state until the next wake-up cycle or mode change.